ASE Training Information for Cardiovascular Sonographers

 Sonographer Specific Live Continuing Education Sponsored by ASE

 - ASE Scientific Sessions offers tracks devoted to Cardiovascular Sonography.

 Online Continuing Medical Education

-You can get some of your continuing medical education credits online.
+You can get some of your continuing ical education credits online.
 They are convenient and fast.
 Visit ASEUniversity for online echocardiography courses.